gauravsm31/Air_Pollution_Toxicity_Sensing/README.md

 In this work, we develop a machine learning model to predict concentrations of 16 PAHs in soot samples obtained from combustion of different fuels at different conditions.

-We use principal component regression (PCR) (Gaurav Mahamuni - "EEM Mixing Samples.ipynb", "PCA Py3 Mixed.ipynb")
+We use principal component regression (PCR) (Gaurav Mahamuni - "PCA Py3 Mixed.ipynb")

 The average test error using PCR is 34%.